DMGoldstein/academic/content/authors/admin/_index.md

 bio: My research lies at the intersection of Indo-European linguistics and linguistic theory, with a focus on syntax, morphosyntax, and semantics.

 interests:
+- Syntactic, morphosyntactic, and semantic change
-- Historical linguistics
+- Indo-European
 - Phylogenetics
-- Statistical methods
+- Quantitative methods

 education:
   courses: